 - i.
-Partnership & Collaborative Establishment Program Proposal: no more than 3 pages in length. - Background and Significance (1 page) - What is the big question you are trying to answer? - What is the specific root cause or systemic barrier you are interested in researching and how will this work advance health equity? - Include a description of the community to be served and impacted. - Indicate how or why the proposed solution is needed either by being underfunded, unique, and isn't duplicative of other efforts. - How will your approach address this question? - What are identified strengths and challenges for the project team in leading the proposed work? - How will funding leverage the program team's strengths and address challenges to enable project success?
-Proposals should speak to activities (capacity building, learning community, etc.) that are of significant value to the project team - Goals, Aims, and Objectives (1 page) - What are the specific goals/aims during this two-years of partnership establishment?
+Partnership & Collaborative Establishment Program Proposal: no more than 3 pages in length. - Background and Significance (1 page) - - What is the big question you are trying to answer? - Link the project to available local data, such as from a recent Community Health Needs Assessment - What is the specific root cause or systemic barrier you are interested in researching and how will this work advance health equity? - Include a description of the community to be served and impacted.

+- Indicate how or why the proposed solution is needed either by being underfunded, unique, and isn't duplicative of other efforts. - How will your approach address this question? - What are identified strengths and challenges for the project team in leading the proposed work? - How will funding leverage the program team's strengths and address challenges to enable project success?
+Proposals should speak to activities (capacity building, learning community, etc.) that are of significant value to the project team

+Goals, Aims, and Objectives (1page) -

-- Include how the goals will address and gaps in expertise, support, background, community engagement, etc. - What are the objectives proposed to achieve these goals? - Include what strategic planning, partnership/collaboration engagement, grantsmanship, or other trainings are needed to achieve your goals. research and capacity building goals for the partner organizations and impacted communities. - How will you operationalize health equity in the project? - How do you plan to work with and support people with lived experience through your partnership? - Reference the project timeline regarding relevant milestones and the associated activities.
+- What are the specific goals/aims during this two-years of partnership establishment? - Include how the goals will address and gaps in expertise, support, background, community engagement, etc. - What are the objectives proposed to achieve these goals? - Include what strategic planning, partnership/collaboration engagement, grantsmanship, or other trainings are needed to achieve your goals. research and capacity building goals for the partner organizations and impacted communities. - How will you operationalize health equity in the project? - How do you plan to work with and support people with lived experience through your partnership? - Reference the project timeline regarding relevant milestones and the associated activities.